 Turn off Require Password

-If your iPhone keeps asking for your old Apple ID password when you updating an app or making an in-app purchase, you can try to delete the app and download it with your new Apple ID.
-It may be caused by the app is purchased with the old Apple ID and password.
-And also, you can check your purchases history if you forgot.
+If your iPhone keeps asking for your old Apple ID password when you update an app or make an in-app purchase, you can try to delete the app and download it with your new Apple ID.
+It may be caused by the app being purchased with the old Apple ID and password.
+Also, you can check your purchase history if you forgot.

 I just picked up a new 16GB wifi iPad and I’ve been using it at work the past few days over wifi.
 Every now and then the box will pop up asking me to reenter the wifi password.
 It does this several times throughout my browsing session even though I’m very close to my router.